SoftRyzen-internship/adrenaline_tour/README.md

 - React DOM is a package that serves as the entry point to the DOM and server renderers for React.
 It provides DOM-specific methods that can be used to interact with the DOM during React component lifecycle.

-#### `sanity`:

-- A headless CMS (Content Management System) that provides a convenient way to structure and manage content.
-Sanity has a powerful content editing platform, a flexible API for fetching data, and the ability to easily integrate with various front-end frameworks like React.

-#### `@sanity/client`:

-- The official Sanity library for interacting with the Sanity API and fetching data from your Sanity content management platform.
-It provides a convenient and type-safe way to query and manipulate data.

-#### `@sanity/vision`:

-- A Sanity plugin that provides data structure visualization and allows you to preview content directly in the Sanity studio.
-This helps developers and content editors better understand and manage the data structure.

-#### `@sanity/ui`:

-- A UI component library for Sanity, providing a set of pre-styled components that make it easier to develop custom interfaces for editing content in Sanity.

 #### `swiper`:

 - A library for creating sliders and carousels in web applications.
 It provides smooth animations, touch gesture support for mobile devices, and many configuration options and customization possibilities.